honeycombio/intro-to-o11y-java/README.md

 Once the Spring banner passes and the logs hold still, hit it at [http://localhost:8080]().

-Activate the sequence of numbers.
-When it gets a bit slower, push Stop.
+Activate the sequence of numbers by pushing **Go**.
+After you see numbers, push **Stop**.
+Try this a few times.

 ### See the results

 Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.

-How many traces are there?

-How many spans are in the traces?

-Why are there so many??

-Which trace has the most, and why is it different?
+Do you see data in the graphs?
+Success!

-## 2. Customize a span
+# Part 3 of the workshop: Customize a span

 Let's make it easier to see what the "index" query parameter is.